raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 **For Windows users**

-Under Windows an installer is available to automatically install the required drivers and boot tool.
+Under Windows, an installer is available to install the required drivers and boot tool automatically.
 Alternatively, a user can compile and run it using Cygwin and/or install the drivers manually.

 ### Windows installer